 - Do you have open questions?

-We love to get your feedback and help you out to tie up open ends.
+We love to get your feedback and help you to tie up open ends.
 So go ahead and fire away, there are no wrong comments!

 Christian Petzold is a successful touristic entrepreneur, experiential traveller and round-the-world backpacker.
 He holds an academic degree in tourism management.